 In Minnesota, inmates are required to serve two-thirds (2/3) of their sentence in custody.
 The remaining (1/3) is served on supervised release if the inmate earns their good time.
 If the charge is a felony, violations during the conditional release period can result in re-incarceration or going back to prison.

-Call criminal defense lawyer, J. Matthew Holson, to help you understand the difference between jail & prison and what you can do to put your best foot forward in a criminal defense case.
+Call our criminal defense lawyers, to help you understand the difference between jail & prison and what you can do to put your best foot forward in a criminal defense case.
 He understands the system and the ramifications of being charged with a crime.
 He will work aggressively, both in court and behind the scenes, to protect your rights, your reputation, and your freedom.

 We accept credit cards, cash, and checks.